gautemo/Gaute-Meek-Olsen/src/dev-blog/developer-blog-with-devto.md

 ## Where do you start?

-There are so many options and they all require different time, skills to learn or money put into it.
+There are so many options and they all require different time, skills to learn, or money put into it.

 You could write every article in HTML.
 This is the way I started.
 This works fine and you can write extra code to add functionality if an article requires it.
 Like [this one](https://gaute.dev/dev-blog/css-variables) where you can switch to dark mode.
 But I can tell you, it is cumbersome to edit and manage your blog articles after a while.